Shuck and awe: California oyster farm loses to environmentalists

-INVERNESS, California In the famously liberal and prosperous enclave of Marin County, California, environmentalists and local food fans usually line up on the same side of any given cause.
+INVERNESS, Calif., Nov 29 In the famously liberal and prosperous enclave of Marin County, California, environmentalists and local food fans usually line up on the same side of any given cause.
 The oyster, however, has managed to cleave them far apart.

 The U.S. government sided with environmental groups on Thursday with its decision to shut down a 40-year-old Northern California oyster farm in an attempt to restore wilderness.